-Master of Science in Community Development
+Master of Community Development

-The Master of Science in Community Development program is designed to meet the needs of individuals with diverse academic backgrounds who care about the problems and potential of socially, physically and economically distressed communities.
+The Master of Community Development program is designed to meet the needs of individuals with diverse academic backgrounds who care about the problems and potential of socially, physically and economically distressed communities.
 Students will also be involved with the design and development of new and growing communities with the anticipation of avoiding future problems being faced by communities today.
 The degree consists of a minimum of 36 credit hours, of which 18 are required courses and 18 elective courses.
 The curriculum is designed to broaden the knowledge base, promote research, service learning and decision making along with developing interactive and collaborative skills applicable to teamwork, management, leadership and entrepreneurship.

 Regular application requirements of the University apply to all applicants for the Community Development Masters degree.
 In addition, the candidates must schedule a meeting with the program director to develop a study plan which will lay out course selections and identify the need, if any, for additional credit hours beyond the required 36.
-During the application submission process students must include their Graduate Record Examination (GRE) scores.

 The degree requires a minimum of 36 semester credit hours.
-The core of the program consists of 24 credit hours of courses required of all students.
+The core of the program consists of credit hours of courses required of all students.
 A list of pre-approved courses is provided, from which the student may select the remaining twelve credit hours.
 Alternative courses may be selected from offerings of other degree programs on campus, with departmental approval.

 For the official requirements for a Master of Community Development, see the Prairie View A&M University Catalog.